Han Shizhong: Fourth Jin invasion

+Retirement and death

 The night before they entered the Jin Capital, the emperor of China was worried about saving the two previous emperors in the Jin Capital and ordered the generals to come back.
 The generals avoided the idea at first, but the emperor began to send more letters and even threatened killing the soldiers' families.
 Yue Fei in tears stated, "Thirty years of effort now is wasted."
 The generals were ordered back to the imperial court, and this time met with chancellor Qin Hui and many of the officials and generals who supported the peace policy of the court.
 They imprisoned General Yue Fei and were about to sentence him when Han Shizhong asked Qin Hui, "Upon what charges?".
 Qin Hui simply stated, "For Yue's guilt, No evidence needed? (其事体莫須有)" (it has become a famous proverb for 'trumped-up charge' in Chinese language).
 Han then replied, "How can you satisfy people's demand for justice with a logical fallacy such as 'No evidence needed?'"
 Later, Han was so outraged than he laughed and threw his helmet and sword, which were both symbols of the authority of a Chinese general, at him.
 He attacked the emperor and Qin Hui with these insulting words: "They brought their nations into ruins, and there will no longer be any more able generals that will fight for the Song."
 Originally Qin wanted to kill Han next, but Han saved the emperor in a past battle, so Han was allowed to live.

-Great but sad friendship
+In 1142, when Empress Dowager Wei (Empress Xianren), the biological mother of Emperor Gaozong of Song, returned to the Southern Song Dynasty from the Jin Dynasty.
+Han Shizhong accompanied Emperor Gaozong to pay homage to Empress Dowager Wei in Linping Town.
+The Empress Dowager said she has heard of Han Shizhong's reputation when she was still held in the Jin Dynasty.

-Soon, he retired from military service and when General Yue was executed, he neglected an imperial edict to arrest Yue's family, and instead escorted the Yue family to safety.
+He soon retired from military service and when General Yue was executed, he neglected an imperial edict to arrest Yue's family, and instead escorted the Yue family to safety.
 He and his family retreated into the rural areas and he died in 1151.
-His body is buried next to Liang Hongyu's grave.

-People often saw Han riding a donkey along the West Lake, take a bottle of wine, sit, and sprinkle a bit of it upon Yue's grave.
+People often saw Han riding a donkey along the West Lake, taking a bottle of wine, and sitting and sprinkling a bit of it upon Yue's grave.
 He would speak to Yue in a soft and emotional way, regardless of the weather; rain or snow.

-Achievements
+Assessments

+In the History of Song book, Han Shizhong was praised as wàn rén dí (萬人敵 lit.
+A warrior equal to 10,000 men.).

+During the reign of Emperor Xiaozong of Song, Yuwen Jia, the Minister of Rites, and others praised Han Shizhong, saying: "He fought in hundreds of battles and was a man of righteousness and courage.
+He served the emperor in the Jianyan era and fought bravely.
+He led the Huai and Chu armies with his fierce determination and his reputation spread throughout the Qiang and Yi peoples".